Capture test

 Transcribe the call, extract decisions and action items, then move the final summary into Notion or another project workspace.

-Recall works well for podcasts as part of personal knowledge capture.
+AI knowledge-base tools work well for podcasts as part of personal knowledge capture.
 Meeting-focused tools such as Otter are better for live conversations, speaker labels, and action items.

 ChatGPT can summarize pasted or uploaded content, but users still need a storage, retrieval, and organization workflow if they want the summary to remain useful over time.